advocations/skype/Skype/UCWA/onlineMeetings_ref.md

 ## Resource description
 <a name="sectionSection1"> </a>

-The onlineMeetings resource exposes the meetings and settings available to the user, including the ability to create a new [myOnlineMeeting](myOnlineMeeting_ref.md).
+The onlineMeetings resource exposes the meetings and settings available to the user, including the ability to create a new [myOnlineMeeting (UCWA)](myOnlineMeeting_ref.md).

 ### Properties